 "You say that every time you lose,"

 as he dealt the next hand.
-"I think that greed is a good sign.
+"I think greed's a good sign.
 More human."

 "And it's not human the way she wins all